-Home Bead Program The BEAD Labor Deficit: Quantifying the Gap and Implementing Elastic Workforce Solutions
+Home Bead Program Bridging the BEAD Labor Deficit: Scalable Workforce Solutions for Broadband Deployment

 Precision fusion splicing for hyperscale fiber installation addressing the BEAD labor deficit.